tstephen/knowprocess.com/wp-content/plugins/wordfence/readme.txt

 9. Logging in is easy with Wordfence 2FA.

 == Changelog ==

+= 7.3.5 - July 16, 2019 =
+* Improvement: Improved tagging of the login endpoint for brute force protection.
+* Improvement: Added additional information about reCAPTCHA to its setting control.
+* Improvement: Added a constant that may be overridden to customize the expiration time of login verification email links.
+* Improvement: reCAPTCHA keys are now tested on saving to prevent accidentally inputting a v2 key.
+* Improvement: Added a setting to control the reCAPTCHA human/bot threshold.
+* Improvement: Added a separate option to trigger removal of Login Security tables and data on deactivation.
+* Improvement: Reworked the reCAPTCHA implementation to trigger the token check on login/registration form submission to avoid the token expiring.
+* Fix: Widened the reCAPTCHA key fields to allow the full keys to be visible.
+* Fix: Fixed encoding of the ellipsis character when reporting malware finds.
+* Fix: Disabling the IP blacklist once again correctly clears the block cache.
+* Fix: Addressed an issue when outbound UDP connections are blocked where the NTP check could log an error.
+* Fix: Added handling for reCAPTCHA's JavaScript failing to load, which previously blocked logging in.
+* Fix: Fixed the functionality of the button to send 2FA grace period notifications.
+* Fix: Fixed a missing icon for some help links when running in standalone mode.

 = 7.3.4 - June 17, 2019 =
 * Improvement: Added security events and alerting features built into Wordfence Central.